FSDataAnalysis/PowerLawsNanoscaleForces/README.md

 * etc.

-The above variables are data structures in matlab that are loaded directly from the *TIPS.mat* file.
+The above variables are data structures in matlab that are loaded directly from the *TIPS.mat* file, i.e. load TIPS.mat (from matlab console)

 For each tip, i.e. Tip_1, etc.,  data has been obtained at a different value of crticical amplitude in Volts.
 The Vollts to meter conversion was roughly 40 nm per volt.
 The value in volts has been saved for each tip as a child data structure as follows: